-Bred to look like a mini version of tigers or a toy version of them, Toygers (a combination of the words toy and tiger), are some of the cutest little kittens ever.
-The video he wanted me to watch was called "Toygers On The Prowl," about some little kittens venturing out on their own at just three weeks of age.
+Toygers (a combination of the words toy and tiger) are some of the cutest little kittens ever.
+They were bred to look like a mini version of tigers or a toy version of them.
+I learned of them when my husband showed me a video called "Toygers on The Prowl," about some little kittens venturing out on their own at just three weeks of age.
 All kittens are absolutely adorable at this young age, but these are just amazingly adorable.

 Toyger Cat Breed Facts and Background

 These cats have wonderful personalities, according to Judy.
-They are inquisitive, playful, and make wonderful companion pets.
+They are inquisitive and playful and make wonderful companion pets.
 They range in price depending on the quality of the distinctive markings on their fur.
 People who are interested in buying them from breeders to use them as show cats pay about $3,000 for one.
 For those interested in keeping one as a house pet, they can be found beginning at around $500.
 Average prices range from $800 to about $1,500.

-All Toyger kittens go through a phase in the early stages where they look like they are a gray color with somewhat fuzzy markings on them.
-This fuzziness eventually goes away and a pretty rusty orange color and black stripes take the place of the gray fuzzy look.
+All Toyger kittens go through a phase in the early stages where they look gray, with fuzzy, indistinct markings.
+This fuzziness eventually goes away by about eight months, and is replaced by a pretty rusty orange color and black stripes.
 This transformation usually happens by the time the kittens reach the age of eight months.

-Some of the prices that people pay for these kittens go to a special fund to help with the conservation of tigers, since these kittens are being bred to look very similar to tigers.
+Some of the payments people make to buy these kittens go to a special fund to help with the conservation of tigers, since these kittens are being bred to look very similar to tigers.
 Since tigers were the original inspiration for this amazing breed, it makes sense to help them by using some of the funds paid for these beautiful cats.

 The Sumatran Tiger is an endangered species that is only found on the Island of Sumatra.
 In 2010, it was listed as critically endangered, due to an estimated population of only about 250 left.